Jon Lord: Move to London

 Following the break-up of Redd Bludd's Bluesicians in late 1963, Wood, Lord, and the drummer Red Dunnage put together a new band, The Art Wood Combo.
 This also included Derek Griffiths (guitar) and Malcolm Pool (bass guitar).
-Dunnage left in December 1964 to be replaced by Keef Hartley, who had previously replaced Ringo Starr in Rory Storm and the Hurricanes.
-This band, later known as "The Artwoods", focused on the organ as the bluesy, rhythmic core of their sound, in common with the contemporary bands The Spencer Davis Group (Steve Winwood on organ) and The Animals (with Alan Price).
+Dunnage left in December 1964 to be replaced by Keef Hartley, who had previously replaced Ringo Starr in 'Rory Storm and the Hurricanes'.
+This band, later known as "The Artwoods", focused on the organ as the bluesy, rhythmic core of their sound, in common with the contemporary bands The Spencer Davis Group (with Steve Winwood on organ) and The Animals (with Alan Price on organ).
 They made appearances on the BBC's Saturday Club radio show and on such TV programs as Ready Steady Go!.
-It also performed abroad, and it appeared on the first Ready Steady Goes Live, promoting its first single the Lead Belly song "Sweet Mary" — but significant commercial success eluded it.
-Its only charting single was "I Take What I Want", which reached number 28 on 8 May 1966.
+They also performed abroad, and appeared on the first Ready Steady Goes Live, promoting their first single the Lead Belly song "Sweet Mary" — but significant commercial success eluded them.
+Their only charting single was "I Take What I Want", which reached number 28 on 8 May 1966.

 This band regrouped in 1967 as the "St. Valentine's Day Massacre".
 This was an attempt to cash in on the 1930s gangster craze set off by the American film Bonnie and Clyde.
 Hartley left the band in 1967 to join John Mayall & the Bluesbreakers.
-Lord next founded the blues-influenced Santa Barbara Machine Head, featuring Art's brother, Ronnie Wood, writing and recording three powerful keyboard-driven instrumental tracks, giving a preview of the future style of Deep Purple.
+Lord next founded the blues-influenced Santa Barbara Machine Head, featuring Art's younger brother, Ronnie Wood, writing and recording three powerful keyboard-driven instrumental tracks, giving a preview of the future style of Deep Purple.
 Soon thereafter, Lord went on to cover for the keyboard player Billy Day in The Flower Pot Men, where he met the bass guitarist Nick Simper along with drummer Carlo Little and guitarist Ged Peck.
-Lord and Simper then toured with this band in 1967 to promote its hit single "Let's Go to San Francisco", but the two men never recorded with this band.
+Lord and Simper then toured with this band in 1967 to promote its hit single "Let's Go to San Francisco", but the two never recorded with this band.